network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 but will instead close the connection after reaching working condition and making its measurements.

-4. A .well-known URL {{RFC8615}} which contains configuration information for the client to run the test (See {{discovery}}, below.)
+4. A .well-known URL {{RFC8615}} which contains JSON configuration information for the client to run the test (See {{discovery}}, below.)

 The client begins the responsiveness measurement by querying for the JSON {{RFC8259}} configuration.